SomeWeekendReading/someweekendreading.github.io/_posts/2023-01-27-fda-vrbpac-covid-vaccine-composition-changes.md

 [multidimensional scaling](https://en.wikipedia.org/wiki/Multidimensional_scaling)
 and [singular value decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition) than the next guy!
-But there comes a time when your client just _refuses_ to try to understand what you're saying, and it's time to say it another way.
+But there comes a time when your client just _refuses_ to try to understand what you're saying, and it's time to try saying it another way.

 <a href="{{ site.baseurl }}/images/2023-01-27-fda-vrbpac-covid-vaccine-composition-changes-nih-4.jpg"><img src="{{ site.baseurl }}/images/2023-01-27-fda-vrbpac-covid-vaccine-composition-changes-nih-4-thumb.jpg" width="400" height="227" alt="Beigel @ NIH: Vaccine efficacy correlates with neutralizing Ab titer" title="Beigel @ NIH: Vaccine efficacy correlates with neutralizing Ab titer" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 Periodically, people complain about using neutralizing antibody titers as a proxy for